izzeddin62/alu-shell/io_redirections_and_filters/README.md

 ### 22-users_and_homes
 The script displays all users and their home directories, sorted by users.
 ### 23-empty_casks
-The script command that finds all empty files and directories in the current directory and all sub-directories.
+The script finds all empty files and directories in the current directory and all sub-directories.
+### 24-gifs
+The script lists all the files with a .gif extension in the current directory and all its sub-directories.